 Agriculture drives our nation and has a profound impact on youth, deeply ingraining hard work and developing life skills.
 In 1987, the Association began a scholarship program to benefit the youth of Texas and supporting higher education.
 The scholarships awarded have assisted the educational pursuit of hundreds of high school students.
 Through the San Angelo Stock Show, scholarships are awarded based on work inside and outside the classroom identifying well-rounded and driven individuals.
 Students receiving scholarships participate as members of 4-H and FFA programs, demonstrating the Association's anchored belief in these important youth programs.
 Recipients of these scholarships will attend an accredited Texas university, college, or technical school.
-All scholarship applications must be turned in by April 1!
+All scholarship applications must be turned in by March 10!

 The Kermit Wendland Scholarship was named in April of 2014.
-The idea was brainstormed by the former presidents of the San Angelo Stock Show and Rodeo Association, who wanted to award something special in honor of Kermit who has been a part of the San Angelo Stock Show and Rodeo for over thirty years.
+The idea was brainstormed by the former presidents of the San Angelo Stock Show and Rodeo Association, who wanted to award something special in honor of Kermit, who has been a part of the San Angelo Stock Show and Rodeo for over thirty years.
 Kermit is currently serving as the Operations Director for the Association and is the heart of the association.
-Kermit volunteered with the cattle shows prior to becoming a full time staff member.
+He volunteered with the cattle shows prior to becoming a full time staff member.
 Kermit serves numerous roles, but is a firm believer in the livestock show program.
 Thanks to a private donation, a scholarship was established to honor such a wonderful, Christian man.